cryptosphere/cryptosphere/README.md

 How the Cryptosphere stores data
 --------------------------------

-As you might expect from the name, all data within the Cryptosphere is encrypted, using a technique called convergent encryption.
+As you might expect from the name, everything within the Cryptosphere is encrypted using strong cryptography, in the form of public key ciphers, block ciphers, or hash functions.
+This includes every single packet used throughout the system (including the handshake!), and all data stored within the system.

+Data is stored using a technique called convergent encryption.
 Convergent encryption means that when a file is encrypted, you will always get the same cryptographic result, allowing files to be deduplicated globally.
 This approach works by calculating a hash (specifically a SHA256 hash) of a file's